-Is it cold, rainy or you just want something different to do with your kids?
-Fortunately, there so many indoor play places in Pittsburgh for them to play freely and run around inside.
+Are you looking for fun things to do with kids in Pittsburgh or just want to escape the rain or snow?
+Fortunately, there are so many indoor play places in Pittsburgh for kids to play freely and run around inside.
 (And with Pittsburgh being in the top 5 of US cities with rainy days, you’re bound to have quite a few indoor play days!)
-From LEGO® focused play to make believe play towns to indoor playgrounds, Pittsburgh has no shortage of places to play inside.
+From LEGO® focused play to make believe play towns to indoor playgrounds, there’s no shortage of places to play indoors in Pittsburgh.

-Below is a list of our favorite indoor play places in Pittsburgh for toddlers, although most of these are suitable for kids of all ages.
-Be sure to also check out our post on unique story times in Pittsburgh more more indoor fun with toddlers.
+Below is a list of our favorite indoor play places in Pittsburgh.
+Although we focused on the toddler age group, most of Pittsburgh play places are suitable for kids of all ages.
+Be sure to also check out our post on the best things to do with toddlers in Pittsburgh for more ideas.

 Note: All hours and prices are as of April 2019.
 Be sure to check individual websites or call before you go, as hours and prices could vary.